What to know about Hawaii travel right now | KRDO

 “The potential loss of tourism revenue could be another devasting blow to the local community that relies on it,” Bendt said.

-CNN’s Cheri Mossburg, Stephanie Becker, Jamiel Lynch, Ross Levitt, Pete Muntean and Tori B. Powell contributed to this report.
+CNN’s Forrest Brown, Andy Rose, Cheri Mossburg, Stephanie Becker, Jamiel Lynch, Ross Levitt, Pete Muntean and Tori B. Powell contributed to this report.

 The-CNN-Wire